AtomDestiny/AtomDestiny/Plugins/UE5Coro/Docs/Async.md

 All typed TCoroutines implicitly convert to TCoroutine<>, giving you a common return-type-erased view to a coroutine that may or may not have a return type.

+Cancellation support is documented [on a separate page](Cancellation.md).

 TCoroutine is thread safe and O(1) copyable (it's a shared pointer inside).
 Copies of a TCoroutine refer to the same coroutine as the original.
 TCoroutine&lt;T&gt; has all the functionality of TCoroutine<>, plus additional methods and overloads for the return type.

+TCoroutines are comparable (they have a strict, total, but meaningless order), and hashable with GetTypeHash and std::hash.
+Copies referring to the same coroutine invocation compare equal to each other.

 A non-void coroutine return type must be at least _DefaultConstructible_, _MoveAssignable_, and _Destructible_.